 - either (a) is of not less than eight years' standing from admission to their first degree of the University, - (b) is of not less than eight years' standing from admission to their first degree of some other university and has been admitted (i) to some office in the University or to a Headship or a Fellowship of a College, and (ii) to the degree of Master of Arts under Statute B II 2 or to a degree of the University by incorporation. - 3.
-A candidate for the degree shall apply in writing to the Registrary, specifying the works on which Method of their claim to the degree is based and providing a summary in not more than 500 words of the field of research covered by these works.
+A candidate for the degree shall apply in writing to the Registrary, specifying the works on which Method of their claim to the degree is based and providing a summary in not more than 500 words of the field application. of research covered by these works.
 A candidate shall send with the application a fee of £582 for the Chest, and two copies of each of the works specified, provided that the General Board may, subject to the concurrence of the Degree Committee, allow a candidate to submit only one copy.
 All the works submitted shall, apart from quotations, be written in English unless in a particular case the Degree Committee for the Faculty of Law have allowed a candidate to submit material in some other language.
-A substantial part of the material submitted must have been published and the remainder must be printed or typewritten. - 4.
-Each application shall be forwarded by the Registrary to the Degree Committee for the Faculty Preliminary of Law, who shall give preliminary consideration to the application and shall determine whether the consideration.
+A substantial part of the material submitted must have been published and the remainder must be printed or typewritten.